 Research Fellow and Course Authority

-Dr Ioana Ramia is a Research Fellow and Lecturer at CSI UNSW with a background in evaluation, social science and policy.
+Dr Ioana Ramia is a Research Fellow, Course Authority and Lecturer at CSI UNSW with a background in evaluation, social science and policy.

 Ioana has an extensive understanding of evaluation theory and practice and applies evaluation techniques to assess the impact of initiatives addressing complex social problems.

 Resolving complex social problems has increasingly come to the centre of activities across sectors and being able to understand the extent to which our efforts resolve social problems is incremental to all stakeholders – be it those who implement a program, funders, policy makers or beneficiaries.

 Ioana supports large and small organisations to measure the change they are making.
 She is experienced in cross-sectoral projects, managing complex evaluation projects, working across groups of stakeholders, using mixed methods approaches, longitudinal components and varied sources of data.

 She has completed research and evaluation projects for state government departments and non-governmental organisations and has both academic and private consultancy expertise.

 Ioana's evaluation projects range from unemployment, housing and homelessness to education, mentoring and mental health initiatives.
 She researches sources of wellbeing and subjective wellbeing, progressing scholarly debate on measures of happiness and satisfaction with life.